PAUL Prescott could not be at a better a place to learn his trade.

 "We needed to play well for our own confidence and show people we are a serious side and that we can challenge - and we did that by beating Leeds.

 "Last year there were a couple of away games we should've won but we let slip at Huddersfield and Wakefield.
-We felt we should be winning those games and that really affected us come the end of the year.
+We felt we should be winning those games and that really affected us come the end of

 "We did okay against the likes of Leeds and Bradford and the bigger clubs, but when we came up against the so called smaller teams we struggled a little bit and we need to put that right."